-Specific Variation Materiality Description Alignment to ENA's Distribution Pricing Guidelines Low The pricing schedules and the pricing policy documents have been reviewed and amended to ensure better alignment to the ENA's Distribution Pricing Guidelines that were released in August 2015.
-Changes made were relatively minor in nature such as the renaming of the "Pricing Schedule" as a "Pricing Policy", incorporating consistent definitions across consumer groups, and aligning to the ENA's definitions for charges and prices.
+Specific Variation Materiality Description Introduction of Power factor charge for E100/E300 price categories.
+High From 1 April 2017, Powerco will introduce a power factor charge for the 457 customers on the E100 & E300 price categories across the Western region.
+This new charge is expected to total \$138k over the 2017/18 pricing year but the relevant demand charges have been reduced by a similar amount to ensure compliance under the DPP and to minimise the impact to customers at an aggregate level.
+The power factor charge will be implemented from 1 April 2017 at an initial rate of \$1/kVAr /month and we will be transitioning this charge up to the full \$7/kVAr/month over the next three years.
+Retailer feedback strongly supported a gradual introduction of the power factor issues.
+This approach will also allow customers to have TOU Pricing Trial - Eastern region Low sufficient time to correct any issues before the charge becomes material.
+For the 2017/18 pricing year Powerco are introducing TOU tariffs in the Eastern region as part of a trial for all mass market consumers.
+This applies to all customers on the T05/T06 and V05/V06 price categories with advanced metering.
+This trial is to allow Powerco to test the capability of our systems and processes and to facilitate some R&D initiatives.
+As such the tariffs and the differentials are subject to change and the trial will be initially limited to 500 customers.
+Closure of "All Inclusive" tariff option to new connections Low Powerco will be closing the All Inclusive Tariff (AICO) option to all new connections from 1 April 2017.
+It will still be available for those connections with a meter installed before 1 April 2017 it will, however, not be available for any subsequent meter replacements after this date (as detailed in paragraph 16.5 of the pricing policy).
+Non-network Fault Fee Low From 1 April 2017 the non-network fee has been increased from \$125 to \$135 to better reflect the costs Powerco incurs associated with these non-network faults.
 Tariff re-balancing for the V24 and V28 price categories.
-Medium From 1 April 2016, Powerco has further reduced the fixed charges for 461 customers in the V24 and V28 price categories.
-The fixed charges will change from \$11.06 and \$54.64/day to \$9.92 and \$45.19/day with an appropriate uplift in the associated variable charges to partially mitigate the decrease in fixed charge revenue.
+Medium From 1 April 2017, Powerco has further reduced the fixed charges for 478 customers in the V24 and V28 price categories.
+The fixed charges will change from \$9.92 and \$45.19/day to \$9.80 and \$40.32/day with an appropriate uplift in the associated variable charges to partially mitigate the decrease in fixed charge revenue.
 Powerco will continue to reduce the fixed charge for this consumer group in future years until it is aligned to the equivalent charges in the Tauranga region.
 Customer migration from "T43" to "T50" price category continues.
 Low In April 2013 Powerco instigated an initiative to progressively migrate all T43 connections to T50 Asset Based Pricing.
 This migration is being performed to allow the application of more cost reflective tariffs to these consumers and will also allow the eventual closure of the legacy T43 price category.
-From 1 April 2016, this initiative is continuing by migrating a further eight customers from T43 to the T50 price category.
-This will result in an estimated \$0.2m of additional fixed charge revenue for the T50 price category which is offset by an associated decrease in variable charge revenue for the T43 price category.
-Powerco intend to continue with the migration of the remaining 10 sites from T43 to T50 in future years, when existing sites review their assets, and as customers vacate.
+From 1 April 2017, this initiative is continuing by migrating a further three customers from T43 to the T50 price category.
+This will result in an estimated \$0.1m of additional fixed charge revenue for the T50 price category which is offset by an associated decrease in variable charge revenue for the T43 price category.
+Powerco intend to continue with the migration of the remaining seven sites from T43 to T50 in future years, when existing sites review their assets, and as customers vacate.